adamnagel/adamnagel.github.io/_posts/2020-09-27-configuring-graphdb-behind-nginx.md

 ---
-title: "Configuring GraphDB behind an Nginx proxy"
+title: "Configuring GraphDB behind an Nginx reverse proxy"
 categories: [Programming]
 layout: post
 ---

 [GraphDB](http://graphdb.ontotext.com/) is a solid semantic graph database that includes both free and paid versions.
 The free version has a lot of capability and is easy to use.

-In this post, we look at how to configure GraphDB behind an [nginx](https://www.nginx.com/) proxy so that it can live at a specific URL.
+In this post, we look at how to configure GraphDB behind an [nginx](https://www.nginx.com/) reverse proxy so that it can live at a specific URL.

 By default, GraphDB runs at:
 ```